DataJuggler/DataTier.Net/README.md

 # Updates & News

+2.28.2026: Gateway.GetLastException is back.
+I found a new way to get all the exceptions.
+The project Templates have been updated where the Data Bridge Manager class now adds any Exceptions to DataManager.Exceptions.

+To get to the last exception

+    // Get the last exception
+    Exception error = gateway.GetLastException();

+To get all exceptions

+    // Get all the exceptions
+    List<Exception> exceptions = gateway.AppController.DataManager.Exceptions;

 # Project Templates have been updated for .NET 10.

 I may have broken new projects of old .NET Framework / .NET Core projects, but .NET 10 project tempaltes have been updated.